Asylum Access is hiring a

 Our unique combination of legal empowerment, policy advocacy and global systems change creates conditions in which refugees can live safely, move freely, work legally and go to school.
-By supporting refugees as they assert their rights, we help restore their power and agency.
-Our work transforms the traditional approach of endless humanitarian handouts to a sustainable solution that honors refugees’ freedom, dignity and autonomy, and empowers them to make choices about their own lives.
+Our work transforms the traditional approach of endless humanitarian handouts to a sustainable solution that honors refugees’ freedom, dignity and autonomy, and equips them to make choices about their own lives.

 Salary and Benefits

 This is a contractor position.
 The contractor will be paid a lump sum amount to be agreed between Asylum Access and the contractor.
 There are no organizational benefits associated with this position.

 This position will ideally be based in Uganda.
 We are open to individuals and organizations with the combination of skills and experience applying for this position.
 We estimate that this position will require around 80 hours of work, with a final report to be produced one week after the training workshop is conducted..

 Interested candidates are encouraged to apply by May 19, 2023.
 The shortlisted candidates will be contacted one week after the application deadline.

 Asylum Access is an equal-opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.
 We value the expertise of those who have experienced displacement, and encourage people with such lived experience to apply.

 For more information about our organization, visit www.asylumaccess.org_._